fivestarplugins/fivestarplugins.github.io/plugins/food-and-drink-menu/user/faq.md

 menu: user
 title: Frequently Asked Questions (FAQ)
 ---
 Quick answers to your most common questions.
 Anything missing?
-[Let me know](https://www.fivestarplugins.com/about/support).
+[Let us know](https://www.fivestarplugins.com/support-center/).

 ## <a name="menu-item-order"></a> How do I change the order of items on my menu?